PSatyadevAbhiram/PSatyadevAbhiram/README.md

 - 🌱 I’m currently aiming for a meaningful git push everyday.
 - 💞️ I’m looking to collaborate on any research project that would have the components of Ai and Software dev.
 - 📫 How to reach me - Please mail me at abhiram.mails1@gmail.com
-- My favorite coding Youtube channel: Fireship
+- My favorite tech Youtube channel: Fireship

 <!---
 PSatyadevAbhiram/PSatyadevAbhiram is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.